open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

    touch helloworld.spec
    ```

-3. Open the spec file using the method of your choice, for example:
+3. Open the SPEC file using the method of your choice, for example:

    ```bash
    nano helloworld.spec